mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 Salaries in the west look to be slightly higher than in the east, but with the small number of data it's hard to say if there's any statistical significance to the difference.
 The next plot shows the distributions of salaries for the east and west and it doesn't indicate a significant difference between east and west salaries.
 <center><img src="./assets/images/eastwest_salary_dist_plot.png" alt="east vs west salary distribution plot" width="600" height="400" />
 </center>
+East vs. West salary distributions look quite similar other than a slight bump near the $150k mark.

 <br/>
 <br/>